Student Diversity and Inclusion Center

 Student Resources

-From scholarships and restrooms, to bias reporting and undocumented student resources, the Student Diversity and Inclusion Center keeps you informed and prepared.
+From scholarships and restrooms, to bias reporting and undocumented student resources, Student Engagement and Belonging keeps you informed and prepared.

 Read the Story